This feature is available in Catalyst, Enterprise, and Ultimate editions.

 To customize a Storyboard, your project role must be "Project Lead" or higher.

-In the top right corner of the page, click on the wrench icon, and then select Customize.
-The Customize Storyboard window opens.
+In the top right corner of the page, click the wrench icon, and click Customize.

-Click on the Board Options tab, select from these customization options, and then click Save.
+On the Customize Storyboard window, click on the Board Options tab and select from these customization options: